NZXT: Lighting

-NZXT started making their own line of lighting products including RGB & fan controllers, underglow, LED strips, RGB cable combs, and the hue 2 ambient v2 desktop lighting system.
+NZXT started making its own line of lighting products including RGB & fan controllers, underglow, LED strips, RGB cable combs, and the hue 2 ambient v2 desktop lighting system.

 CRFT

-NZXT released the first product on their CRFT line, a series of themed limited edition PC cases, in May 2018.
+NZXT released the first product on its CRFT line, a series of themed limited edition PC cases, in May 2018.
 They first started with a partnership case with PlayerUnknown's Battlegrounds, before moving to a "Nuka-Cola" Fallout themed case with Bethesda Softworks.
 Another PUBG and Fallout series case were released as well as World of Warcraft and Tom Clancy's Rainbow Six themed cases.

 Audio

-NZXT started selling their line of audio products in November 2019; they released their headset, audio mixer, and headset stand.
+NZXT started selling its line of audio products in November 2019; it released its headset, audio mixer, and headset stand.

 Gaming accessories

-NZXT introduced their line of gaming accessories starting with the puck in January 2017 used for cable management and a headset mount.
+NZXT introduced its line of gaming accessories starting with the puck in January 2017 used for cable management and a headset mount.
 They expanded it later to include mousepads, a sling bag, and mechanical keyboards.

 Services

 BLD

 In 2017, NZXT launched a computer building service called BLD.
 The service asks about what games would be played on it, budget constraints, and customization options before generating a PC build.
 The build is sold pre-assembled.
 They offer 4 categories of PC builds: Starter, Mini, Streaming, and Creator.
-In March 2023, NZXT revamped their brand of gaming computers into "Player".
+In March 2023, NZXT revamped its brand of gaming computers into "Player".

 Flex

 In summer 2024, NZXT launched Flex, a computer rental service based on BLD.
 This service attracted substantial criticism and controversy over allegations of predatory rental fees, anti-consumer practices, and invasive data privacy policies.
-The company has updated the branding of Flex and its computers to better separate BLD and Flex computers as they feature different components.
+The company has since updated the branding of Flex and its computers to better separate BLD and Flex computers as they feature different components.